dravetech/blogposts-demos/network-telemetry-prometheus/README.md

 	bgp_prefixes {net_device="leaf00", peer="10.200.201.200", metric="received_prefixes"} 2
 	...

 Those metrics are generated on the fly every time the page is loaded.
-Prometheus will be querying this endpoint every 15s and scraping the metrics capturing metrics from our network in near real time.
+Prometheus will be querying this endpoint every 15s and scraping the metrics capturing them from our network in near real time.

 If you want to take a look at the code needed to generate that page you can check the [monit.py](monit/monit.py) script.
 Code is commented and shouldn't be too scary if you know python.
-If you do, sufficient is to say the code looks more daunting than it actually is due to the data transformations needed to accommodate prometheus metrics format.
+If you don't, sufficient is to say the code looks more daunting than it actually is due to the data transformations needed to accommodate prometheus.
 The interesting bits are in the functions `metrics` and `_get_metrics` as those show how `flask` and `nornir` integrate seamlessly to build this web application.

-Note: If you see an error when querying the metrics yourself every now and then don't sweat.
-For simplicity we are not using `gunicorn` or any other application server, we are just starting the flask appliation directly.
-This means only one query at a time is possible you probably crossed the streams with prometheus.
+Note: If you see an intermitent error when querying the metrics yourself don't sweat.
+For simplicity, we are not using `gunicorn` or any other application server, we are just starting the flask appliation directly.
+This means only one query at a time is possible, so you probably crossed the streams with prometheus.
 In a production environment you'd just place an application server on top of the flask application and this problem would be gone.

 # Querying the metrics